 Theme ESG-related Metric(s) Number of companies engaged on ESG topics Number of engagement meetings on ESG topics Number of ESG engagement meetings conducted regarding Environmental and Social Issues % companies engaged on ESG topics with progress Number of companies engaged on climate topics % companies engaged on climate topics Definition and Method We regard engagement as a two-way mutually beneficial dialogue with a company, with the objective of enhancing information and understanding and improving business performance.
 The focus on discussion is important, as we believe simply asking companies questions without providing feedback and encouraging improvements does not constitute an engagement.
 We focus on the quality of our engagement, not the quantity of discussions we have.
 In order to manage our engagements, we set goals or objectives and determine progress against these in the recording of our engagement efforts.
 The metrics are derived from UBS AG Asset Management and Asset Management (Credit Suisse) business only and are comprised of individual corporate issuers who have been engaged on ESG topics broadly, of which a smaller number have been engaged on climate change.
 Companies engaged on ESG topics represents the number of individual corporate issuers with whom UBS AG Asset Management and Asset Management (Credit Suisse) have engaged during the reporting period, where an ESG topic has been one of the topics of engagement.
-Number of engagement meetings on ESG topics represents the total number of engagement contacts made by UBS AG Asset Management and Asset Management meetings conducted regarding Environmental and Social issues represents the total number of engagement contacts made by UBS AG Asset Management and Asset Management (Credit Suisse), where an Environmental or Social topic has been one of the topics of engagement.
-Companies engaged on climate topics represents the number of individual corporate issuers with whom UBS AG Asset Management (Credit Suisse) have engaged during the reporting period, where climate change has been one of the topics of engagements. % share of corporate engagements with progress against preset objectives is the proportion of individual corporate issuers with whom UBS AG Asset Management and Asset Management (Credit Suisse) have engaged % share of corporate engagements on ESG topics with progress against preset objectives = number of corporate issuers with progress against objectives number of corporate issuers engaged - % share of corporate engagements on climate topics with progress against preset objectives is the proportion of individual corporate issuers with whom UBS AG Asset Management and Asset Management (Credit Suisse) have engaged on climate change during the reporting period, where it has been deemed that progress has been made against engagement objectives.
+Number of engagement meetings on ESG topics represents the total number of engagement contacts made by UBS AG Asset Management and Asset Management (Credit Suisse) with companies where ESG has been one of the topics of engagement.
+Number of ESG engagement meetings conducted regarding Environmental and Social issues represents the total number of engagement contacts made by UBS AG Asset Management and Asset Management (Credit Suisse), where an Environmental or Social topic has been one of the topics of engagement.
+Companies engaged on climate topics represents the number of individual corporate issuers with whom UBS AG Asset Management (Credit Suisse) have engaged during the reporting period, where climate change has been one of the topics of engagements with progress against preset objectives is the proportion of individual corporate issuers with whom period, where it has been deemed that progress has been made against engagement objectives.
+The calculation is: Share of corporate engagements on ESG topics with progress against preset objectives - Share of corporate engagements on climate topics with progress against preset objectives is the proportion of individual corporate issuers with whom UBS AG Asset Management and Asset Management (Credit Suisse) have engaged on climate change during the reporting period, where it has been deemed that progress has been made against engagement objectives.
 The calculation is: % share of corporate engagements on ESG topics with progress against preset objectives = number of corporate issuers with progress against objectives number of corporate issuers engaged